dylanmm/ARPy/README.md

 # ARPy
-A minimal ARP spoofing tool.
-Doesn't depend on any networking libraries.
+A minimal ARP spoofing tool that doesn't depend on any networking libraries.

 ## Installation
 Clone the repository: